Discovery of the neutron: Rutherford's conjecture

 In that lecture, Rutherford conjectured the existence of new particles.
 The alpha particle was known to be very stable, and it was assumed to retain its identity within the nucleus.
 The alpha particle was presumed to consist of four protons and two closely bound electrons to give it +2 charge and mass 4.
 In a 1919 paper, Rutherford had reported the apparent discovery of a new doubly charged particle of mass 3, denoted the X++, interpreted to consist of three protons and a closely bound electron.
 This result suggested to Rutherford the likely existence of two new particles: one of two protons with a closely bound electron, and another of one proton and a closely bound electron.
 The X++ particle was later determined to have mass 4 and to be just a low-energy alpha particle.
 Nevertheless, Rutherford had conjectured the existence of the deuteron, a +1 charge particle of mass 2, and the neutron, a neutral particle of mass 1.
 The former is the nucleus of deuterium, discovered in 1931 by Harold Urey.
 The mass of the hypothetical neutral particle would be little different from that of the proton.
 Rutherford determined that such a zero-charge particle would be difficult to detect by available techniques.

-About the time of Rutherford's lecture, other publications appeared with similar suggestions of a proton–electron composite in the nucleus, and in 1921 William Harkins, an American chemist, named the uncharged particle the neutron.
+Around the time of Rutherford's lecture, other publications appeared with similar suggestions of a proton–electron composite in the nucleus, and in 1921, William Harkins, an American chemist, named the uncharged particle the neutron.
 About that same time the word proton was adopted for the hydrogen nucleus.
 Neutron was apparently constructed from the Latin root for neutral and the Greek ending -on (by imitation of electron and proton).
 References to the word neutron in connection with the atom can be found in the literature as early as 1899, however.